 5. Namako (sea cucumber)

-Despite its unattractive appearance, sea cucumber is one of the best Japanese delicacies.
+Despite its unappealing appearance, sea cucumber is one of the best Japanese delicacies.
 It has been consumed by the Japanese for over a thousand years.
-Sea cucumber is often eaten raw with vinegar to enjoy its unique crunchiness.
-It can also be found dried.
+A sea cucumber is often eaten raw with vinegar to enjoy its unique crunchiness.
+It is also possible to find it dried.

 6. Kamenote

-Kamenote is a marine crustacean, its name refers to the hand of a turtle, and it can be found on rocky shores.
-It is most commonly eaten in southern Japan.
+Kamenote is a marine crustacean, its name refers to a turtle’s hand, and it can be found on rocky shores.
+It is more commonly consumed in southern Japan.

-People often put miso in soup or brine cooking.
-Despite not being the same species, barnacles, which are quite similar, are eaten in Spain and Portugal as well.
+People often put it in miso soup or cook it in brine.
+Although they are not of the same species, barnacles, which are quite similar, are also consumed in Spain and Portugal.

 7. Suppon (Turtle Shell)

-According to archaeological evidence, suppon, a soft-shelled turtle, has been eaten by the Japanese since the Jomon period (2500-1500 BC).
-Today, it is often eaten as nabe (hot pot), suimono (soup) or zosui (Japanese risotto) and the broth made from suppon is tasty.
-The shell is rumored to be an aphrodisiac.
+According to archaeologists, suppon is a soft-shelled turtle, consumed by the Japanese since the Jomon period (2500-1500 BC).
+Nowadays, it is often eaten as nabe (hot pot), suimono (soup), or zosui (Japanese risotto); the broth made from suppon is tasty.
+There are rumors that the shell is an aphrodisiac.

 8. Basashi (Horse Meat)

-Even though this meat is viewed with a bad reputation in Brazil, horse meat is eaten in many countries around the world more than people think.
-However, in Japan, this meat is consumed raw.
+Even though this meat is viewed negatively in Brazil, horse meat is eaten in many countries around the world, more than people think.
+However, Japan consumes this meat raw.
 It is often eaten as sashimi with grated ginger or garlic and soy sauce.

 9. Kusaya

-Kusaya is a dried salted fish produced in the Izu Islands.
-It is made by marinating the fresh fish in Kusaya-jiru (similar to fish sauce) for 8-20 hours and then washing it with fresh water, and finally drying it in the sun for 1-2 days.
-Kusaya was given to the Shogun as a gift in the Edo Period.
+Kusaya is a salted dried fish produced in the Izu Islands.
+It is made by marinating fresh fish in Kusaya-jiru (similar to fish sauce) for 8-20 hours and then washing it with fresh water and finally drying it in the sun for 1-2 days.
+Kusaya was given to the Shogun as a gift during the Edo Period.
 It is famous for its unique smell.

 10. Shiokara

-Shiokara (塩辛) is made from the guts of various marine creatures.
-It is a preserved food made from the fermentation of the internal organs mixed with about 10% salt, 30% rice malt, fermented and packaged in a plastic container.
+Shiokara (塩辛) is made from the entrails of various marine creatures.
+It is a preserved food made from the fermentation of internal organs mixed with about 10% salt, 30% rice malt, fermented and packed in a plastic container.

 Source: Tsunagujapan